AGTTeam/AGTTSite/content/guide/psp/2.dumping-the-rom/en.md

 1. Enable your PSP to run homebrew / start your Custom Firmware.
 2. Insert the UMD you want to dump into your PSP.
 3. Select Game > Memory Stick > PSP Filer and start it.
-4. When PSP Filer starts, Press the Triangle button to open a menu.
+4. When PSP Filer starts, press the TRIANGLE button to open a menu.
-5. Press the 'Right Trigger' button to select 'UMD Ripping'.
+5. Press the RIGHT TRIGGER button to select 'UMD Ripping'.
 6. Make a note of the filename the UMD will be dumped to.
 (Example: ULES-00135.iso)
-7. Press the 'Start' button to start dumping.
+7. Press the START button to start dumping.
-8. Wait while the UMD dumps to your Memory stick.
+8. Wait while the UMD dumps to your Memory Stick.
 This can take a while, it depends on the size of the game.
-9. When completed, Press the Cross button then exit 'PSP filer' using the Home button then Quit game.
+9. When completed, press the CROSS button then exit 'PSP filer' using the HOME button and selecting 'Quit game'.

 #### UMD Image Creator Method

 **Installing UMD Image Creator onto your PSP**

-1. Download the latest release of UMD Image Creator and extract the ZIP file.
+1. Download the latest release of UMD Image Creator and extract the .zip file.
 2. Connect the PSP to the computer using a USB Cable.
-3. Copy PSP\GAME\UmdImageCreator and seplugins into the mounted drive.
+3. Copy 'PSP\GAME\UmdImageCreator' and 'seplugins' into the mounted drive.
 4. Disconnect the PSP from the computer.

 **Dumping a UMD using UMD Image Creator**

 1. Start either the UmdImageCreator application, or press the Note button if you're using the PRX module variant.
 2. Insert the UMD you want to dump into your PSP.
-3. Press 'Circle' to start dumping the UMD.
+3. Press CIRCLE to start dumping the UMD.
-4. After it's done, press 'Triangle' to exit the application.
+4. After it's done, press TRIANGLE to exit the application.
-5. The dump logs will be located in the ISO folder on the Memory Stick.
+5. The dump logs will be located in the 'ISO' folder on the Memory Stick.

 ### Transferring the dumped ISO file to your computer

-1. Connect the PSP to your computer using a USB Cable.
+1. Connect your PSP to a PC via USB and enter USB mode.
-2. Open your Memory Stick then open the ISO folder.
+2. Open your Memory Stick then open the 'ISO' folder.
-3. Copy/Cut the Dumped ISO from your memory stick to a folder on your computer.
+3. Copy/cut the dumped .iso from your memory stick to a folder on your computer.
 4. Disconnect the PSP from the computer.

 ---